Best Investments to Sidestep Trump's Trade War

 Looking beyond stocks and bonds to alternative assets, gold is often seen as the ultimate safe-haven investment during times of uncertainty.
 As an uncorrelated asset, the precious metal has the ability to hang tough or even move higher even when the stock market is melting down.

 Gold is also a hedge against inflation that is expected to occur if global supply chains are disrupted by trade policies.
-Just consider that fears over inflationary pressures and a looming trade war have sent gold up more than 40% in the last 12 months
+Just consider that fears over inflationary pressures and a looming trade war have already sent gold up nearly 40% in the past 12 months

 Whether you're looking for a hedge against rising prices or diversification beyond the typical asset classes, the iShares Gold Trust (IAU) is one of the more affordable ways to get direct exposure to gold prices